Dudleya saxosa subsp. collomiae: Taxonomy

 Prior to proper taxonomic investigation into the genus, many species within Dudleya were variously classified as Cotyledon, Sedum and Echeveria.
 The plants currently assigned to this subspecies were first treated taxonomically in 1903 by Nathaniel Lord Britton and Joseph Nelson Rose, who had been working on a revision of Crassulaceae species in North America, which included the creation of the genus Dudleya, named in honor of a Stanford University professor of botany William Russell Dudley.
 At the time, Britton and Rose placed a specimen of this subspecies as Dudleya parishii, a name now synonymous with Dudleya lanceolata.

-In the years proceeding his death in 1928, Rose had decided that the common Dudleya of central Arizona represented an undescribed species, and produced a species description, which went unpublished due to his death.
+In the years preceding his death in 1928, Rose had decided that the common Dudleya of central Arizona represented an undescribed species, and produced a species description, which went unpublished due to his death.
 In 1934, Conrad V. Morton authenticated Rose's description in the Desert Plant Life journal, creating Dudleya collomiae.
 The species was named for Mrs. Rose E. Collom, a botanist who collected the type specimen of Dudleya collomiae.

 Despite the description by Rose, along with the creation of the genus Dudleya many years prior, botanists such as Thomas Henry Kearney and Robert Hibbs Peebles kept it as a species of Echeveria, Echeveria collomae, Marcus E. Jones as Cotyledon saxosa, and Phillip Munz included this species in the range of Echeveria saxosa.
 It was not until the cytotaxonomic work by Reid V. Moran and Charles H. Uhl finally cemented Dudleya as distinct from Echeveria and other Crassulaceae genera.

 In 1957, Reid Moran assigned Dudleya collomiae as a subspecies of Dudleya saxosa, based on the research conducted in his (unpublished) thesis.
 He described the new name in an issue of Madroño, citing the "...immediate need for certain names from the thesis."
 This provided the current combination, Dudleya saxosa subsp. collomiae.